 I mentioned the other week that I’ve been trying to turn our unloved yard into a cared-for space that we enjoy using.
 Along with a good clear out, a lick of paint, a few plants and hanging baskets, and this homemade weed killer recipe, I feel like I’m slowly getting somewhere with the yard.

-This wildlife friendly weed killer contains just three common household ingredients that you’ll probably have to hand – white vinegar, salt, and washing up liquid.
-The vinegar and salt help to dry out the weeds and the washing up liquid ensures the salty vinegar solution sticks to the leaves of the weeds.
+This wildlife friendly weed killer contains just three common household ingredients that you’ll probably have to hand.
+You just need some white vinegar, salt, and washing up liquid.
+The vinegar and salt help to dry out the weeds.
+Meanwhile, the washing up liquid ensures the salty vinegar solution sticks to the leaves of the weeds.

 See the results for yourself!

 Want the recipe?
 Of course you do!
 Here you go!

 1 litre white vinegar (here’s where I buy vinegar in bulk)